HOME WISE Uranium Project > Enrichment & Fuel Fab. > Issues >

 USEC applies for DOT exemption to transport UF6 in non-specification DOT cylinders

-> Download USEC application: DOT document RSPA-... external link (coming soon)
+> Download USEC application: DOT document RSPA-... (coming soon)

 U.S. DOE applies for DOT exemption to transport overfilled DUF6 cylinders and/or cylinders without overpack